anthonybald/anthonybald.github.io/research.md

 ### Working Papers

 The Causal Impact of Removing Children from Abusive and Neglectful Homes (with Eric Chyn, Justine Hastings, and Margarita Machelett).
 NBER Working Paper #25419.
-Revised September 2019. _Revision requested, Journal of Political Economy_.
+Revised September 2019. _Under review_.

 #### Abstract: